acidjunk/acidjunk.github.io/_posts/2016-05-17-5-advantages-of-working-agile.md

 ## 2.You will deliver tested software every sprint
 I can't emphasize this enough, testing is an integral part of SCRUM.
 If you work with scrum and don't test you software you are not scrumming, sorry.
 By testing I mean running fully automated unit tests, to ensure quality is as expected and refactoring code doesn't accidentally break other parts of the system.

 Each ticket in a sprint will go trough at least 4 stages: Not started, In progress, Testing, Done.
-Most Scrum teams use a, analog or digital, cardwall with columns containing the tickets for each stage.
+Most Scrum teams use a, analog or digital, card-wall with columns containing the tickets for each stage.
 For the team members this is the primary way to keep track of the current sprint progress, and to be able to quickly adapt to problems in the flow/team.

 As the stakeholders get a demo of the release they will be triggered to think about the possibilities.
-Often this will result in small changes in the roadmap, to adapt to new business opportunities, or new user wishes.
+Often this will result in small changes in the road-map, to adapt to new business opportunities, or new user wishes.
 When the changes in software requirements are deemed to have high priority they can even be addressed in the next sprint.

 Because scrum encourages changes you will deliver software that suits the changing perspective and requirements of the stakeholders better.
 In practice it's very hard for humans to define a complex system in their heads; idea's start to live when people experiment with them.
 Other software methods will often kill the ability to adapt a running software development process as it's very costly to change all the requirement docs or all the planning.
 In Scrum you're planning will get more detailed towards the end, and only stuff that's really done will get documented.
 This ensures the possibility to adapt and iterate without sacrificing the project quality.

-## 3. The process is transparant
+## 3. The process is transparent
-Scrum, as other Agile methods, uses internal and external feedback to improve the process, it relies on transparancy.
+Scrum, as other Agile methods, uses internal and external feedback to improve the process, it relies on transparency.
 This leads to an open culture in which team members are stimulated to share their feelings and input.
 It's also important that team members can express impediments.

 Scrum theory states: 'Significant aspects of the process must be visible to those responsible for the outcome.'
 Scrum prescribes four formal events for inspection and adaptation: